MnCSSJ4x/DevOps-Calculator/README.md

 # DevOps-Calculator
 Calculator Demo program to highlight use of DevOps Tools.
-Attempt to integrate github webhooks.